textcreationpartnership/A03248/README.md

 ##Content Summary##

 #####Front#####

-The royall king, and the loyall subject As it hath beene acted with great applause by the Queenes Ma
+1. The Prologue to the Stage.

+1. Dramatis Personae.

 #####Body#####

+1. The Royall King,
+AND
+The Loyall Subiect.

+    _ Actus primus,

-1. Scena prima.
+      * Scena prima.

+    _ Actus Secundus,

-1. Scena Secunda.
+      * Scena Secunda.

+    _ Actus tertius.

+    _ Actus quartus.

+    _ Actus Quintus.

+1. The Epilogue to the
+Reader.

 **Types of content**